bluebanquise/bluebanquise/roles/prometheus/README.md

 `prometheus_exporters_to_scrape` is used by server side only.
 Exporters listed here will be scraped by Prometheus using defined `address` and `port`.
-Exporters here have to be installed manually or with another role/task since client side of the role will not consider them.
+Exporters listed here have to be installed manually or with another role/task since client side of the role will not consider them.

 ```yaml